timpending/comp-sci-curriculum/readme.md

 * Describe and implement Singly & Doubly Linked Lists
 * Describe and implement Stacks & Queues
   * Describe the concepts of LIFO & FIFO and give real-life analogies
-* Describe the differences between:
-  * Bubble Sort _( also should be able to implement )_
-  * Selection Sort
-  * Insertion Sort
-  * Linear Search
-  * Binary Search _( also should be able to implement )_
+  * Use stacks and queues to process data
 * Describe the purpose of trees in programming and define:
   * Binary Trees
   * Binary Search Trees